-Columbia Basin College offers a Bachelor of Applied Science (BAS) degree in Applied Management.
+Columbia Basin College offers a Bachelor of Applied Science (BAS) degrees in Applied Management, Cyber Security, and Project Management.
 The Washington State Legislature authorized the community college baccalaureate program to increase access to bachelor's degrees for Washington citizens.
-The BAS degree allows Columbia Basin College to expand the college's workforce mission.
+The BAS degree allows CBC to expand the College's workforce mission.

-Many two-year degree holders have reached a plateau in their career, unable to advance because they cannot meet the bachelor's degree requirements for many supervisory positions.
-The BAS degree will broaden career opportunities and help graduates climb the career ladder leading to improved chances for promotion to management positions.
+Many two-year degree holders have reached a plateau in their career, unable to advance because they cannot meet the bachelor's degree requirements needed for many supervisory positions.
+The BAS degree will broaden career opportunities and help graduates improve chances for promotion to management positions, build project management skills, and develop cyber security skills.

-This degree is designed for those who have earned an Associate in Applied Science (AAS) degree, but lack the broader business-related education needed to move into leadership positions.
-The degree also serves students with an Associate in Arts and Sciences degree and a minimum of two years work experience.
+These degress are designed for those who have earned an Associate in Applied Science (AAS) degree, but lack the broader business-related education, project management, or computer skills needed to move into leadership or specialized positions.
+The BAS degrees also serve students with an Associate in Arts and Sciences degree.